Command-line mode

 - :g/^#/t0 copy all lines starting with

-to the start of the file - :1,5 g/call/d delete all lines containing
+#to the start of the file - :1,5 g/call/d delete all lines containing

-only for the first five lines - :v/jump/d delete all lines not containing
+callonly for the first five lines - :v/jump/d delete all lines not containing

-- same as :g!/jump/d
+jump- same as :g!/jump/d

 - :g/cat/ s/animal/mammal/g replace

-- :.,.+20 g/^#/ normal >> indent the current line and the next
+animalwithmammalonly for the lines containingcat - :.,.+20 g/^#/ normal >> indent the current line and the next

-lines only if the line starts with#
+20lines only if the line starts with#- Note the use of

-when you need to use Normal mode commands on the filtered lines - Use
+normalwhen you need to use Normal mode commands on the filtered lines - Use

-if you don't want user defined mappings to be considered
+normal!if you don't want user defined mappings to be considered

 - Note the use of